Borislavv/advanced-cache/README.md

 4. lru.maxEvictIterations - number of max eviction iterations per one eviction.
 5. lru.topPercentageShards - percentage of shards which will be queried for evict items from them.
 #### Note: Don't change them if you don't know what you do and be careful if you still decide.
 In most cases it does not necessary.

+Sorry, but at now you cannot use this code in traefik plaguns due to this version has unsafe and other low-level libs, but you can use it as a service.